Back to Blog

 Bottom Line

 The Rule of 72 is a time-tested tool for investors looking to quickly estimate the doubling time of their investments at a fixed annual return.
 Its choice of 72 over other numbers like 70 or 75 is due to its optimal accuracy across common interest rates and its divisibility, which simplifies mental calculations.
 While it's an excellent tool for estimates, always complement it with detailed calculations for precise financial planning.
+By understanding its limitations and using it wisely, you can make more informed investment decisions.

 Try the Calculator